Trump Frenemy Bo Dietl Wants to Be Your Mayor

 In April, after a judge upheld the disqualification, Dietl vented during a local GOP event.
 “The judge looked like Chirlane de Blasio,” he said.
 Chirlane McCray, the First Lady of New York City, is black, as is the judge, Debra A. James.
 “As soon as I saw her,” Dietl said of the judge, “I knew I had a problem.”

 Onstage at the debate, he sure did.
 De Blasio used the remark to compare Dietl unfavorably to the president.
 This further upset Dietl, since “Donald” is a touchy subject.
 They met in 1986, when Dietl ran for Congress as a Republican; the last time they saw each other was at an inaugural ball in Union Station the night before Trump was sworn in as president.
-In between, they maintained a loose friendship plagued by arguments about what Deitl said was his disgust with Trump’s lying.
+In between, they maintained a loose friendship plagued by arguments about what Dietl said was his disgust with Trump’s lying.
 Despite a friendly encounter in January, Trump recently let Dietl know that he was once again “pissed off” at him.
 Dietl said Trump relayed this through a source he first described as “little birdies,” but then admitted was actually Sean Hannity.
 (Hannity declined to comment.)

 Dietl’s onstage efforts to distance himself from the president didn’t work, and after the debate, his frustration simmered.
 “Never ever was it my intent to bring up anything racial,” he told me by phone, recalling what he said to de Blasio.
 “I said the judge looked like your wife and they have the same eyes, same smile.
 What is wrong?
 And racial was never brought up there.
 It’s fine for you to take this and twist it, and I’m pissed off about that.”
 He said McCray and de Blasio shook his hand at the debate, and he invited them to dinner.
 “He said, ‘I’d like to go with ya.’
 I invited him up to Rao’s.”

-Note: This post was updated to include Dietl’s comments on the nature of his work for Bannon and Ailes, and his reasons for taking Vesele.